nsf311/web/README.md

 * The app is now running on the virtual machine.
 The virtual machine's port **3000** is mapped to the host machine's port **3001**.
 * The `/vagrant` folder in the virtual machine is synchronized with the server folder in your machine.
 Any changes you make in the `/vagrant` folder will be visible on your machine and vice-versa.

-#### Start the front-end application
-- Open up another teminal window and change the directory to the client folder
-- Run `npm install` to install the node modules
-- Run `npm start`

-Go to the web browser and type: http://localhost:3000/